fabern/LWFBrook90.jl/docs/src/model.md

 # SVAT Model

 ## Description
-LWFBrook90.jl is a 1D Soil Vegetation Atmosphere Transport (SVAT) model, calculating the soil water balance in forest soil.
+LWFBrook90.jl is a 1D Soil-Vegetation-Atmosphere Transfer (SVAT) model, calculating the soil water balance in forest soil.
 Modelled processes include vertical soil water movement, soil and plant evapotranspiration and temporary storages in snowpack or interception layer.

 Vertical soil water movement is modelled using the Richards equations and preferential flow.
 Mass loss through evaporation from temporary storages (snowpack or interception by vegetation) is included.